 Additional selection stages may be needed.
-We intend that the interview process will take place at Queens House in Belfast.
+We intend that the interview process will take place in Millennium House, Great Victoria Street, Belfast.
 You will be informed of assessment and interview arrangements closer to the time and notified of the outcome (successful or unsuccessful) by email.